 “Mainstream media is finally recognizing the values, beliefs, and art forms we hold so dear to our heart.
 This benefit concert provides us a platform in which we can continue celebrating our roots while giving back to our country that has graced us with such rich and meaningful traditions.”

 General admission tickets can be purchased ($30) here in addition to VIP tables and group discounts!
 Entry is 21+ only.

-The Urban Desi Conference & Concert aka UDC curates entertainers of the South Asian diaspora at the global crossroads of the world.
+A one of its kind event in the capital of the world, The Urban Desi Conference & Concert aka UDC curates entertainers of the South Asian diaspora at the global crossroads of the world.
 Designed to attract New York’s empowered youth and music professionals with an opportunity to expand their network, enhance their skills and have a celebration in the desi scene.

 Sneha Goud recently graduated from NYU with an MA in public administration.
 Follow her on Twitter @sneha_goud for her thoughts on reality television, feminism, and all things South Asian.

 January 18, 2023January 18, 2023 9min readBy Arun S.